A dormant, overmassive black hole in the early Universe: Methods

-where $K(n) = 8.87 - 0.831n + 0.0241n^2$, with S\'ersic index $n$, $K(q) = \left[0.87 + 0.38e^{-3.71(1-q)} \right]^{2}$, with $q$ being the axis ratio \cite{Wel2022}, $R_e$ - the estimated effective radius and $\sigma_{*}$ - the stellar velocity dispersion.
-Utilizing \autoref{eq:m_dyn} along with values for $R_e$, $n$ and $q$ given by \texttt{ForcePho} (summarized in \autoref{table:source_properties}) gives $\log{M_{\rm dyn}/M_{\odot}} = 9.50^{+0.04}_{-0.04}$.
-We caution that the errors on this estimate are likely underestimated due to the absence of high resolution spectral observations for JADES GN 1146115.
-The position of our object with respect to other JWST sources and the local scaling relation on the $M_{\rm BH}$ - $M_{\rm dyn}$ and $M_{\rm BH}$ - $\log{\sigma_*}$ star plane is shown in \autoref{fig:Mdyn_sigma}.
+where $K(n) = 8.87 - 0.831n + 0.0241n^2$, with S\'ersic index $n$, $K(q) = \left[0.87 + 0.38e^{-3.71(1-q)} \right]^{2}$, with $q$ being the axis ratio \citesup{Wel2022}, $R_e$ - the estimated effective radius and $\sigma_{*}$ - the stellar velocity dispersion.
+Utilizing \autoref{eq:m_dyn} along with values for $R_e$, $n$ and $q$ given by \texttt{ForcePho} (summarized in Extended Data Table \ref{table:source_properties}) gives $\log{M_{\rm dyn}/M_{\odot}} = 9.50^{+0.39}_{-0.39}$, with the uncertainty dominated by the intrinsic scatter on \autoref{eq:m_dyn}.
+We caution that the errors on this estimate are likely underestimated due to the absence of high resolution spectral observations for GN-1001830.
+In addition, the $M_{\rm dyn}$ value may be underestimated as our object is not fully centered in the slit (Fig. \ref{fig:rgb}), which may cut off part of the rotation curve in case of source rotation.
+The position of our object with respect to other JWST sources and the local scaling relation on the $M_{\rm BH}$ - $M_{\rm dyn}$ and $M_{\rm BH}$ - $\log{\sigma_*}$ star plane is shown in Fig.\ref{fig:Mdyn_sigma}.
 The source remains above the local relation, however, the difference is not as severe as in the BH - stellar mass relation.

-\section{Gas fraction and star formation efficiency}
+\subsection{Gas fraction and star formation efficiency}

 Following our dynamical and stellar mass estimates we are able to obtain an estimate for the gas mass in the host galaxy, using $M_{\rm gas} = M_{\rm dyn} - M_{\rm star}$, assuming little contribution from dark matter, especially at such early epochs, within the central few 100 pc.
-This gives $\log{M_{\rm gas}/M_{\odot}} = 9.37^{+0.07}_{-0.14}$ and a gas fraction $f_{\rm gas}$ of $0.74^{+0.13}_{-0.21}$.
+This gives $\log{M_{\rm gas}/M_{\odot}} = 9.37^{+0.39}_{-0.39}$ and a gas fraction $f_{\rm gas}$ of $0.74^{+0.18}_{-0.30}$.
 The depletion time for our object can thus be estimated as $\frac{M_{\rm gas}}{\rm SFR} = 1.59_{-0.85}^{+0.91}$~Gyr.
-The depletion time given by the scaling relation from \cite{Tacconi2020}, assuming a star forming main sequence of the form given in \cite{Popesso2023}, evaluates to 0.66~Gyr.
-While these values are consistent within the intrinsic scatter on the relation, as shown in \autoref{fig:dep_time}, this is still suggestive of star formation being inhibited relative to the population of normal star forming galaxies at this epoch.
+The depletion time given by the scaling relation from \citesup{Tacconi2020}, assuming a star forming main sequence of the form given in \citesup{Popesso2023}, evaluates to 0.66~Gyr.
+While these values are consistent within the intrinsic scatter on the relation, as shown in Fig.\ref{fig:dep}, this is still suggestive of star formation being inhibited relative to the population of normal star forming galaxies at this epoch.

-\section{Completeness analysis}
+\subsection{Completeness analysis}